-We will document ancestral and contemporary human cultural practices, beliefs, and products (e.g., greetings, joking styles, fashion trends, religious and secular rituals, internet use).
+During the course of the semester, we will document ancestral and contemporary human cultural practices, beliefs, and products (e.g., greetings, joking styles, fashion trends, religious and secular rituals, internet use).
 We will explore different forms of material and social culture.
 We will examine the psychological processes underlying innovation, cultural norms, ethnic markers, cultural universals, cultural taboos, cultural stereotypes, culture shock, enculturation, as well as so-called subcultures.
 We will tackle cross-cultural variation in human psychology.
 We will discuss some of the evolutionary implications of culture, including cumulative cultural evolution, cultural group selection, niche construction, biology-culture coevolution as a dual inheritance system, and the concept of memes.
 Importantly, we will address the debate on whether some of these characteristics have analogs or homologs in nonhuman animals.